verrazzano/docs/content/en/docs/networking/security/net-security.md

 ## mTLS
 Istio can be enabled to use mTLS between services in the mesh, and also between the gateways and sidecar proxies.
 There are various options to customize mTLS usage, for example it can be disabled on a per port level.
-The Istio control plane, istiod, is a CA and provides key and certificate rotation for the Envoy proxies, both gateways and sidecar.
+The Istio control plane, istiod, is a CA and provides key and certificate rotation for the Envoy proxies, both gateways and sidecars.

 Verrazzano configures Istio to have strict mTLS for the mesh.
 All components and applications put into the mesh will use mTLS, with the exception of Coherence clusters which are not in the mesh.
 All traffic between the Istio